Stephen Crichton: 2025

 In May, Crichton was selected by New South Wales ahead of game one in the 2025 State of Origin series.
 He played in all three games as New South Wales lost the series 2-1.

 Following an MCL injury to Canterbury teammate Matt Burton in a 40-24 round 2 victory against the Gold Coast Titans, Crichton took over as Canterbury's primary goalkicker.
 Crichton was pivotal in Canterbury's biggest comeback since 2001, as coach Cameron Ciraldo described his performance in the 32-20 away win against the Canberra Raiders as "putting the team on his back and turning nothing into something".

 In Canterbury's visit to Melbourne in round 25, Crichton was denied what would have been a match-levelling try as he failed to re-grip the ball before grounding.
 This controversial moment sparked debate amongst NRL legends such as Andrew Johns, who believed the rule was unfair, stating "That should be a try.
 Tell me how are you suppose to re-grip the ball?
 It's impossible."

 Crichton captained the Canterbury outfit to their first win against the Penrith Panthers since 2019 in round 26, with a 28-4 victory.
 Penrith controversially rested 16 of the players who played the previous week in a bid to prepare for the finals.
 This victory means that Crichton has now recorded victories against all of the 17 current NRL sides, having lost his first two encounters with his old club.

-Crichton played 21 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Crichton played 21 games for Canterbury in the 2025 NRL season as the club finished third and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

-On 2 October 2025, the Bulldogs announced that Crichton had signed a long term extension until the end of 2031.
+On 2 October 2025, Canterbury announced that Crichton had signed a long term extension until the end of 2031.

+2026

+In round 1 of the 2026 NRL season, Crichton kicked the winning field goal during golden point extra-time as Canterbury controversially defeated St. George Illawarra 15-14 at the Allegiant Stadium in Las Vegas.

+In May, Crichton was selected by New South Wales for game one in the 2026 State of Origin series.
+Crichton played all three games for New South Wales as they won the series 2-1.

+Chrichton played 20 matches for Canterbury in the 2026 NRL season as the club finished 12th on the table.